 Acute withdrawal symptoms will present themselves during the first 72 hours.
-Symptoms such as headache and nausea will begin within the first 24 hours, with the following two days symptoms like anxiety and insomnia beginning.
+Symptoms such as a headache and nausea will begin within the first 24 hours, with the following two days symptoms anxiety and insomnia likely beginning.

 Insomnia and anxiety should begin to fade completely.
 Beyond the two week mark, acute withdrawal symptoms should have vanished entirely.
 Whatever remaining withdrawals exist will be mild.